kevinchangjk/PayScribe/README.md

 Apart from these, the other main components of the bot are:

-- **Dispatcher**: Manages the conversation branches of the Telegram bot, and runs the server.
+- **Dispatcher**: Manages the conversation branches of the Telegram bot.
 - **Processor**: Deals with the main backend facing logic for the bot, serves as intermediary between front-facing Handler and Redis.
 - **Optimizer**: Separate crate for handling debt simplification logic, invoked by the Processor.
+- **Currency**: Separate crate for handling currency-related logic, used by the Processor and Handler.